 The Faculty Committee, with concurrence from the Career-Track Committee, recommends to the Faculty Council that the provisions for the composition of the Faculty Committee in the Faculty Council Bylaws be amended as follows:

 Three members from the Faculty Council, three members from the General Faculty, Faculty Council Secretary (ex officio) and one emeritus faculty member.
+At least one member of the committee shall be from the Career-Track Faculty.
 This committee shall formulate, review, revise, and/or recommend policies governing faculty status, including appointment, tenure, reappointment, dismissal, promotion, leaves, summer work, performance standards, employment, working conditions, workloads, research activities, and similar concerns of the members of the General Faculty.
-In addition, the committee shall be available to consult with and advise the President of the University on matters which require application or interpretation of policies concerning the Faculty not otherwise provided for within these Bylaws.
+In addition, the committee shall be available to consult with and advise the President of the University on matters which require application or interpretation of policies concerning the General Faculty not otherwise provided for within these Bylaws.

 Rationale: